Atari CEO interview — 2019 will bring more mobile games, blockchain, and a new console

 Atari CEO Frederic Chesnais recently told us how Rollercoaster Tycoon Touch helped bring back Atari, which, when Chesnais took it over in 2013, had $34 million in debut and a paltry $1 million in revenue.

-Now, Atari has no debt, and it recently closed 2018 with good revenue growth (27 percent for the last six months) and strong operating income (up 87 percent in the last six months).
+Now, Atari reports that it has no debt, and it recently closed 2018 with good revenue growth (27 percent for the last six months) and strong operating income (up 87 percent in the last six months).

 I talked with Chesnais about what he foresees in the year ahead.
 Atari plans to get back into the hardware business with the 2019 launch of the Atari VCS home console.
 And Atari is making games again — from original titles like Days of Doom to classic remakes, such as Tempest 4000.